Wolfowy/StackHash/README.md

 # StackScript
-A "scripting language" interpreter (if you can even call it a language) inspired mostly by GolfScript :-)
+A "scripting language" (if you can even call it a language) interpreter written in javascript inspired mostly by GolfScript :-)

 Type ```node .``` in the command line inside the folder with the files.